Student Code of Conduct

 1. The Student Code of Conduct applies to individual students, prescribes the standards of conduct expected of students enrolled at the University, outlines actions that can be taken when conduct is not in conformity with the prescribed standards, and establishes due process procedures for the imposition of such actions.

-2. A student may be subject to discipline for prohibited conduct that occurs off campus, including but not limited to University off campus activities, such as field trips, internships, rotations or clinical assignments, regardless of whether civil or criminal penalties are also imposed for such conduct.
+2. A student may be subject to discipline for prohibited conduct that occurs off campus, including but not limited to University off-campus activities, such as field trips, internships, rotations or clinical assignments, regardless of whether civil or criminal penalties are also imposed for such conduct.
 The sanctions imposed by the University shall not be used merely to duplicate penalties imposed by local, state, or federal authorities.

 3. Free Speech: Freedom of speech and principles of academic freedom are central to the mission of institutions of higher education, including UTSA.
 Constitutionally protected expression cannot be considered prohibited conduct under this Policy.